 Yes, checkboxes can be linked to another cell to display the same TRUE or FALSE value.
 However, checkboxes cannot be linked to another checkbox.

-Adding check boxes in Google Sheets is a straightforward process, but finding efficient ways to manage and automate your data can be challenging.
+Adding check boxes in Google Sheets is a straightforward process, but working with spreadsheet functions and features can be tedious and time-consuming.